I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/aux_klib/nf-aux_klib-auxklibinitialize.md

 <b>AuxKlibInitialize</b> returns STATUS_SUCCESS if the operation succeeds.
 Otherwise, the routine returns an appropriate NTSTATUS value.

-<b>AuxKlibInitialize</b> returns STATUS_SUCCESS if the operation succeeds.
-Otherwise, the routine returns an appropriate NTSTATUS value.

-<b>AuxKlibInitialize</b> returns STATUS_SUCCESS if the operation succeeds.
-Otherwise, the routine returns an appropriate NTSTATUS value.

 ## Remarks

-Drivers that use the Auxiliary Kernel-Mode Library must call <b>AuxKlibInitialize</b> before calling any of the library's other routines.</p>
+Drivers that use the Auxiliary Kernel-Mode Library must call <b>AuxKlibInitialize</b> before calling any of the library's other routines.

 ## Requirements
 | &nbsp; | &nbsp; |